 Future advances will require treating the Earth as a system, including interactions between the physical environment and living systems.
-By bringing together wide-ranging academic disciplines and enhancing their resources, the College will catalyze this discovery process.
-By building on our scientific foundations, the College will be positioned to address our greatest, most sobering environmental issues by translating research into solutions and practice through:
+By bringing together wide-ranging academic disciplines that have many existing and potential linkages and enhancing their resources, the College would accelerate this discovery process.
+By building on our scientific foundations, the College would be positioned to address our greatest, most sobering environmental issues by translating research into solutions and practice through:

-- an increased number of students with solid education and training in science and technology; - new knowledge, technologies, and solutions to address complex issues; - credible, science-based tools and products for a broad range of stakeholders; - stronger ties between academia and industry, government and NGOs throughout the entire spectrum of research and development to application; - increased impact and leveraging of publicly-supported research and development.
+- an increased number of students with solid education and training in science and technology; - new knowledge, technologies, and solutions to address complex issues; - credible, science-based tools and products for a broad range of stakeholders; - stronger collaborations between academia and industry, government and NGOs throughout the entire spectrum of research and development to application; - increased impact and leveraging of publicly-supported research and development.